Fernandoleano/Fernando-Recipe/README.md

 "# Fernando-Recipe"
 Recipe App
 Welcome to my recipe app!
 This is a full-stack web application that allows users to browse and search for recipes, save their favorite recipes, and create their own recipes to share with the community.
-The app is built using a modern web stack, with a React front-end, a Node.js/Express back-end, and a MongoDB database.
+The app is built using a modern web stack, with a Javascript front-end, and a FireBase database.

 Features
 Browse and search for recipes by keyword, category, or ingredient